Who is a candidate for breast augmentation?

 Both saline and silicone gel implants have the same outer shell made of solid silicone plastic.
 The shell itself has not been a source of controversy.
-Silicone in all forms, from liquid to solid, is one of the most biologically inert substances known.
-The filler material used in silicone implants today is a cohesive gel that has a jello-like consistency compared to the viscous liquid form used in earlier generation implants (Figure 10 – legend: A current generation silicone implant that is cut in half shows that the filler material is a semi-solid).
+Silicone is one of the most biologically inert substances known.
+The filler material used in silicone implants today is a cohesive gel that has a jello-like consistency compared to the liquid form used in earlier generation implants (Figure 10).

 Saline and silicone implants of the same size and shape will look exactly the same once implanted.
 There is no difference between the implant types in this regard.
 This is an extremely important point to emphasize because many are under the mistaken notion that silicone looks more natural.

 Both implant types eventually need to be surgically replaced, usually after ten years or so.
 This means that multiple replacements will be necessary over one’s lifetime, with more in women who are very young at the time of the initial procedure.

 Neither type of implant imposes any restrictions on activity once healing is complete.

 The advantages of saline implants are that they do not contain silicone gel and do not require any special tests for long term monitoring.
 A disadvantage is they are sometimes easier to feel on the side and bottom of the breasts, most commonly in very thin women with scant amounts of breast tissue to begin with.
 They may also cause visible wrinkles in this same type of individual.
 Also, saline implants can deflate prematurely after only a few years in about 5 percent, a harmless but inconvenient event that requires implant replacement.